AAMC Med School Application Fee Assistance

 What is the AAMC Fee Assistance Program?

 The AAMC wants to ensure that cost isn’t a barrier to potential medical school applicants.
-They’ve created the AAMC Fee Assistance Program to cover some of the basic costs of applying to medical school so that applicants with limited funds aren’t prevented from applying on the basis of money.
+They’ve created the AAMC Fee Assistance Program to cover some of the basic costs of applying to medical school so that applicants with limited funds aren’t prevented from applying due to financial barriers.

-• Access to the Medical School Admission Requirements website: Complimentary 2-year subscription to the Medical School Admission Requirements (MSAR) online database following account activation ($36 value).
+- Access to the Medical School Admission Requirements website: Complimentary 2-year subscription to the Medical School Admission Requirements (MSAR) ($36 value).

-• MCAT Official Prep products: $268 value, which includes all online MCAT Official Prep products.
+- AAMC MCAT Official Prep products: $365 value, which includes all online MCAT Official Prep products.
+Note that this benefit package is subject to change.

-• Reduced MCAT Fees: MCAT price reduced from $335 to $140.
-If you need a medical evaluation to qualify for MCAT accommodations, the Fee Assistance Program will cover up to $800 of the cost.
+- Reduced MCAT Fees: MCAT registration fee reduced from $345 to $140.
+If you need a medical evaluation to qualify for MCAT accommodations, the Fee Assistance Program will cover up to $1,000 of the cost.

-• Waiver of AMCAS application fees: $1,030 value; your application can be sent to up to 20 schools.
+- Waiver of AMCAS application fees: $1,049 value, enabling your application to be sent to up to 20 schools.

-• AAMC PREview® benefit: Waiver for AAMC PREview professional readiness exam registration fees ($100 value).
+- AAMC PREview® benefit: Waiver of PREview exam registration fee ($100 value).

 Who is eligible for the AAMC Fee Assistance Program?

-The AAMC updated its eligibility requirements for the Fee Assistance Program in 2022.
-The program is now open to anyone who has a U.S.-based address.
-Applicants will need to submit proof of a U.S. address, such as a utility bill or student loan statement.
-See the full list of what you need to apply to the AAMC Fee Assistance Program on their website.
+The AAMC Fee Assistance Program is open to anyone with a U.S.-based address.
+Applicants must submit proof of a U.S. address, such as a utility bill or student loan statement.
+The application also asks for general personal information and financial information.
+Visit the AAMC website to review the complete list of what you’ll need to apply to the AAMC Fee Assistance Program.

 AAMC Fee Assistance Household Income Requirements

-You are eligible for AAMC Fee Assistance in 2023 if each household listed on your application has a total family income that is equal to or less than 400% of the 2022 national poverty level for your family’s size.
-You can refer to the U.S. Department of Health and Human Services poverty guidelines to review the current data and see if you are eligible.
+You are eligible for AAMC Fee Assistance in 2025 if each household listed on your application has a total family income that is less than or equal to 400% of the 2024 national poverty level for the size of your household.
+You can refer to the U.S. Department of Health and Human Services poverty guidelines for current data to see if you are eligible.

 When should you apply for the AAMC Fee Assistance Program?